charis-ant/Information_Systems_Project_1/README.md

 ```

 ### Get student address (GET)
 This endpoint is used to get the information a student with the email address specified in the curl command.
 After the successful authentication of the user (the is_session_valid function called in line 200 returns true), the command in line 208 of the app.py file checks if there is any student with a declared address in their info and with the same email address as the one given by the user.
 If that student exists then their name, street and postcode information will be passed to the student dictionary.
 To get only the street and postcode part of the address key, we have to take a look in how the data is stored in the students.json file.
-There we can confirm that the value of the "address" key is in fact an array of length equal to 1, meaning all the information stored in it, is place in address[0] place.
+There we can confirm that the value of the "address" key is in fact an array of length equal to 1, meaning all the information stored in it, is placed in address[0] place.
 Inside the array we can find a dictionary with the keys "street", "city" and "postcode".
 To get to these keys and their values, we simply have to specify the name of the keys.
 That is exactly what is being done through the command in line 212 of the app.py file.
 Then the student dictionary will be returned as a response.
 In case there is no student found then a corresponding response will be printed.
 ```python
 uuid = request.headers.get('authorization')
 authentication = is_session_valid(uuid)